 How to Clean Gold Jewelry

-One of the effective cleaning methods for your gold jewelry is to use water and soap.
+One of the effective cleaning methods for your gold jewelry is to use warm water and soap.
 You might be skeptical at first, but you can clean your gold jewelry using soap and water only.
-It works best on gold pieces that are plain and without any gemstones.
+This method works best on gold pieces that are plain and without any gemstones.
 There are certain steps to follow if you are going to use soap and water.

-- First, fill a bowl with warm water and add a mild soap
+- Fill a bowl with warm water and add a mild soap

 - Dip the gold jewelry into the mixture